What kinds of careers are available to me with a Bachelor of Product Design degree?

 How do I apply to the program?

-We accept applications from November 1st to March 1st.
+We accept applications from October 1st to March 1st, extended if seats are available.
 We encourage you to apply early, since registration dates are determined by the date of application.

 What is a selective entry program?